JinFrx/simple-3d-visualizer/README.md

 ```
 - access to browser options with "about:config" in address bar
-- search for "security.fileuri.strict_origin_policy" and set the boolean to True
+- search for "security.fileuri.strict_origin_policy" and reverse the state of the boolean (set it to False)
 ```